aiera-inc/aiera-assistant/README.md

-# Aiera GPT
+# Aiera Assistant

 This repository packages a basic [OpenAI Assistant](https://platform.openai.com/docs/assistants/how-it-works) chatbot for use with [Aiera's API](www.aiera.com).
 Aiera offers a rich dataset of financial event transciptions.
 Contact sales@aiera.com for more info.

 The application is built with [streamlit](https://docs.streamlit.io/) and OpenAI's beta Assistants API.
-Aiera Assistant is a custom assistant built on the preview of gpt-4-turbo ()
+Aiera Assistant is a custom assistant built on the preview of gpt4-1106-preview.

 The Aiera Assistant is able to perform: